memorex386/Android-WebView-LocalWebServer/README.md

                 // HTTP, HTTPS, and FILE are enabled by default .setProtocol(WebViewLocalServer.UrlProtocol.HTTP, false)

-                // no Url virtual path is set by default .setUrlVirtualPath("testpath");
+                // no Url virtual path is set by default
+                //
+                // NOTE : Remember, if you define a virtual path AND your website uses <base href>,
+                // then you need to adjust <base href> to match whatever is here (example <base href="/testpath/">
+                .setUrlVirtualPath("testpath");

 This will create a server that pulls assets from '__assetsFolder__/www' for the server "https://{RANDOM_UUID}.androidTest.com/testpath"